Last Updated: Mar 08, 2014

 Miles of trails weave through Costa Rica's pastures, forests and villages past active volcanoes, around placid lakes, over continent-dividing mountain peaks and across sandy coastlines.
 It's no wonder Costa Ricans love mountain biking.
 With annual races and organized recreational rides held in cities and towns throughout the country, Costa Ricans share their love for the sport with riders of every skill level – weekend warriors and hardcore riders alike.

 For visitors to Costa Rica who want to include a bit of mountain biking in their itinerary, a tour with an organized company might be the way to go.
-Several tour companies based in the U.S. and Costa Rica organize bike trips ranging from one day to week-long, and that ride everything from twisting mountain roads to leisurely coastal routes.
+Several tour companies based in the U.S. and Costa Rica organize bike trips ranging from a half-day to a week-long across every type of terrain the country has to offer.

 For the truly serious rider, bringing your own bike as checked luggage may be the way to go.
-This will insure you have a bike that truly fits and that you are used to.
+This will ensure you have a bike that truly fits you and your riding style.
 Check with your airline for additional fees and packing requirements.